innergnome/FictionBoard-Site/docs/development.md

 ### Parsing and transformation

-FictionBoard is using [Marked](https://github.com/markedjs/marked) with home built extensions to support our Markdown extension [RPG Markdown](https://github.com/innergnome/rpg-markdown).
+FictionBoard use [Marked](https://github.com/markedjs/marked) with home built extensions to support our Markdown extension [RPG Markdown](https://github.com/innergnome/rpg-markdown).

 A production ready version of FictionBoard will probably use [ReMark](https://github.com/remarkjs/remark)/[ReHype](https://github.com/rehypejs/rehype) and other packages from the [Unified collective](https://github.com/unifiedjs/collective)

 ### Database

-For the kind of content used in RPGs document databases is a no brainer.
-I also want to keep the data layer as simple, stable and flexible as possibly without having to do a ton of modelling.
-The setup for now is to use Markdown and frontmatter as a middle layer.
-The front matter will be modelled but will contain mostly metadata, styling and behaviour.
-The real data will be stored directly in the markdown.
+For the kind of content used in RPGs going with a document databases is a no brainer.

-A goal for FictionBoard is to be able to run most parts of the game and editor experience offline to accomodate physical game experience.
-Sync and replication are key capabilities needed from our databases so the obvious choice is CouchDb/PouchDb combination which has a proven record for this use case.
+Some goals when considering database:
+- Store large Markdown documents.
+- Handle files as blobs or similar
+- Sync and replication to allow offline use of FictionBoard (support physical gaming)
+- Model only settings and metadata needed for interactions and renderering.
+- Allow Markdown and frontmatter as a middle layer
+- A user should be able to keep all her content to herself
+- Groups should be able to share content between themselves
+- A merchant should be able to control the access to their content
+- Large parts of the data should be open for all
+- Fast load and queries
+- Handle queries where we only want a subset of document values returned (Views solves this in Couch/Pouch)
+- ... and many more

+CouchDb/PouchDb combination which has a proven record for this use case and is built on ideas from Notes/Domino where I have tons of experience.

 So - On the client we use [PouchDb](https://github.com/pouchdb/pouchdb).
 FictionBoard use [CouchDb](https://github.com/apache/couchdb) as backend storage.